Please note that differences in number of speakers per session is due to the use of various session formats (roundtable, panel, interviews, etc.)

 Objectives

-Through their purchasing of products and services, local governments can promote sustainability and save money - this session demonstrated how, as well as presenting the challenges and opportunities of sustainable public procurement.
-The contributors, who represented cities and agencies at the forefront of this movement, discussed new developments and existing practices in the field of green and sustainable procurement.
-Goals of the session were to:
+Through their purchasing of products and services, local governments can promote sustainability and save money - this session demonstrates how, as well as presenting the challenges and opportunities of sustainable public procurement.
+The contributors, who represent cities and agencies at the forefront of this movement, discuss new developments and existing practices in the field of green and sustainable procurement.
+Goals of the session are to:

 Methodology

-A talk-show format was used, with questions posed to the contributors either individually or as a group.
-The audience was then invited to comment or add follow up questions.
+A talk-show format used, with questions posed to the contributors either individually or as a group.
+The audience is then invited to comment or add follow up questions.

 Contributors